vsoch/forward/README.md

 `bash start.sh jupyter /path/to/dir`

-To start tensorboarrd in a specific directory:
+To start tensorboarrd in a specific directory (careful here and not recommended, as is not password protected):

 `bash start.sh start /path/to/dir`